NetSys/demi-applications/src/main/scala/spark/README.md

     # Cloudera CDH 4.2.0 with MapReduce v2
     $ SPARK_HADOOP_VERSION=2.0.0-cdh4.2.0 SPARK_YARN=true sbt/sbt assembly

-For convenience, these variables may also be set through the `conf/spark-env.sh` file described below.
+    # Apache Hadoop 2.2.X and newer
+    $ SPARK_HADOOP_VERSION=2.2.0 SPARK_YARN=true sbt/sbt assembly

 When developing a Spark application, specify the Hadoop version by adding the "hadoop-client" artifact to your project's dependencies.
-For example, if you're using Hadoop 1.0.1 and build your application using SBT, add this entry to `libraryDependencies`:
+For example, if you're using Hadoop 1.2.1 and build your application using SBT, add this entry to `libraryDependencies`:

     "org.apache.hadoop" % "hadoop-client" % "1.2.1"